If you are looking for a job where you are paid to travel the world, then perhaps a job as a spy is for you.

 The MI6 name isn’t as famous as the CIA, but it has the most famous fictional character in James Bond.

 MI6 can also claim Austin Powers as its own as well.

-British citizens (and budding double-agents) can take this online test to see if they have what it takes to be an MI6 Officer.
+British citizens (and budding double-agents) can see what MI6 are looking for here.

 The CIA is an institution that needs no introduction.
 Thanks to Hollywood it is a household name around the world.

 In the fictional world the CIA doesn’t have a character of the same brand power of James Bond.
 CIA agents are usually portrayed as conservative men in bad suits.
 Jason Bourne has recently become as popular a character as Bond, but playing a CIA operative gone wrong wouldn’t be the CIA’s dream fictional character.

 I had always assumed that you would become a CIA spy by being found rather than by simply applying, but the CIA are pro-active in publicly recruiting new employees.
 You can view all jobs on offer at the CIA website.
 If you are wanting to be an international spy then the Clandestine Service will be your department.

 This is how The Clandestine Life is described on the CIA website:

 Operations Officers and Collection Management Officers spend a significant portion of their time abroad.
 Typically, Operations Officers will serve 60% to 70% of their careers overseas, while Collection Management Officers will be overseas for 30% to 40% of their careers.